How to Experience the Thriving Arts & Culture of St. George

 Arriving near sunset, my partner and I take our seats facing the 1,500-foot red rock cliffs at Southern Utah’s Tuacahn Amphitheater, the rocks glowing in the magic hour light.
 We’ve just driven in from Salt Lake City, but the bustling energy of the city quickly fades, and we find ourselves enchanted as a tale as old as time unfolds on stage.
 The classic story of Beauty and the Beast comes to life as actors dressed as candlesticks and clocks sing and dance to “Be Our Guest,” their voices echoing against the canyon walls.

 One of three Broadway-caliber live shows that Tuacahn hosts each year, the dramatic desert setting breathes new magic into this old fairytale.
 Cinderella, Matilda and the Prince of Egypt will soon grace this stage, and no performance disappoints in this spectacular space.

-From the freeway, it’s easy to mistake this hamlet for a strip mall-filled border town, but visitors discover that St. George, Utah, boasts a flourishing art and culture scene that beckons exploration.
+From the freeway, it’s easy to mistake this hamlet for another gateway town, but visitors discover that St. George, Utah, boasts a flourishing art and culture scene that beckons exploration.
 From theater to galleries to a thriving music scene, this red rock utopia is more alive than ever.

 And the secret is out.
 St. George’s booming population has made it the fastest-growing metro area in the nation, with retirees and young adventurers alike relocating to this desert paradise that’s a short drive from Zion National Park, vast red rock wilderness and conservation areas and a cluster of Utah’s best state parks.
 But you don’t have to move here to get in on the action.
 St. George’s spectacular landscapes, small town charm and big city amenities make it an incredible place for an artistic escape.